 In order to comply with certain SEC requirements, the committee (or a subcommittee thereof) must consist of at least two directors that qualify as "non-employee directors" for the purposes of Rule 16b-3 under the Exchange Act.
-The Board has determined that Messrs.
-Buller and Babb, and Mses.
-Lynton and Gonzalez each qualifies as a "non-employee director."
+The Board has determined that each of Messrs.
+Babb, Borgese and Buller, and Ms. Lynton qualifies as a "non-employee director."